pradosoft/prado/README.md

 Test results will be saved in in the `build/tests/` directory.

+## Integration with your favorite IDE/editor

+Plugins providing syntax highlighting and code snippets can be found at https://github.com/pradosoft/editor-plugins

 ## Contributing

 In the spirit of free software, **everyone** is encouraged to help improve this project.